junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam jumps from his seat.
 "I'll never let you do that."

 Dean raises two hands in the air in surrender.
-"Not so fast," He stares back at Cas, then shifts to Sam, "No, that's not what I mean, chill, alright?"
+"Not so fast."
+He stares back at Cas, then shifts to Sam, making sure his voice is clear enough to calm them down.
+"No, that's not what I mean, chill, alright?"

 He turns the book in front of him for them to see, the pattern on the page looking vaguely familiar.
-Cas recognizes it first, "It's the Celtic curse Rowena used on Lucifer to accelerate the decay.
+Cas is the first to recognizes it.
+"It's the Celtic curse Rowena used on Lucifer to accelerate the decay.
 If we can reverse it, maybe we can keep him steady in Vince Vincente for a while longer, until he recovers enough to help."

 Dean looks at him.
 "Would that work?"

 Cas drags that Celtic magic book closer to him, studying the page.
-He frowns, "I think Rowena made some change.
+He frowns.
+"I think Rowena made some changes.
 There is no mention of ash of hawthorn tree anywhere, the last part of the curse I overheard is also not standard.
 She must have learned from the Book of the Damned."

-Sam breathes out short, "Then only she would know how to reverse it."
+Sam breathes out short.
+"Then only she would know how to reverse it."

-Dean reaches for his phone, "I'll give her a call."
+Dean reaches for his phone.
+"I'll give her a call."

 <br>